When it comes to blogging, who do you ask for advice? Many bloggers don’t know other bloggers to rely on for help.

 - Email marketing – make sure your list is growing thanks to a compelling sign up form

 Do your research to find out what questions your audience is asking and what resources they could use to make their lives easier.
 Create content that answers those questions or gives them those resources with a comprehensive in-depth analysis no one else is providing.
 Be honest and authentic to let your voice shine through your writing.
 Leave out unnecessary industry jargon, and don’t forget to proofread.
-Poor grammar and spelling hurts your credibility.
+Poor grammar and spelling hurt your credibility.

 Networking is The Key